Regenerate + Relaunch

 Experiments are play.
 Experiments are little bets.
 Experiments are the autonomy you’re desperately craving (burnout thrives when autonomy is crushed).

-The experiments in Phase 2 taught you how YOU like to make space for the good stuff: how YOU can say no to nonsense and hell yes to joy; how YOUR body best calms itself and reliably rests.
+The experiments in Step 2 taught you how YOU like to make space for the good stuff: how YOU can say no to nonsense and hell yes to joy; how YOUR body best calms itself and reliably rests.

 But what do you do with all that space and calm?
 You fill it up with the three validated components of well-being: autonomy, competence, and connection.